 The Floor is a Door

 I am currently developing The Floor is a Door.
-The Floor is a Door is a video installation utilizing spiritual and gendered lenses to describe the transient nature of existence.
 In this project, I first create a set for my performances.
 The set is a two level space, with the top space fabricated to resemble my bedroom and the bottom to represent underground.
 Within this set, I perform with props.
 The props are hollow recreations of objects from my actual bedroom.
 I film the breaking, dripping, and rising of the props during the performances.
 Lastly, this recorded footage of the performances is projected in a built space.
 I have filmed one cross section of my bedroom and the ground beneath.